FlailingFog/git-wiki-skeleton/README.md

 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/importpanel5.png)

 ## Editing the model in Blender
-1. If there were no errors, you can start using the model as is, but it is recommended to finalize the materials first.
-If you use the model as is, it can take a long time to compile all the shaders depending on your computer hardware.
-If you finalize the materials then the shaders will compile very quickly!
-Finalizing the materials can take anywhere from 5-20 minutes depending on your hardware and model
+1. If there were no errors, you can start using the model as is by activating the material preview on the top right.
+If your computer is taking a long time to compile all the shaders (longer than 60 seconds), it is recommended to finalize the materials by clicking the button in the KKBP panel.
+If you finalize the materials then the shaders will compile very quickly.
+Finalizing the materials can take anywhere from 5 to 30 minutes depending on your hardware and model.
 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/importpanel6.png)

 1. If there were no errors but something doesn't look right, check the [FAQ](faq) or the [material breakdown](material_breakdown) page for information on how to edit the materials.